Yonghao-Tan/integrated-academic-searcher/README.md

     - Browser tab blinks to notify you when a long search is complete.
     - Both Web UI and Command-Line modes are supported.
     - Highly configurable via simple JSON files.
+- **Download Papers**: After searching, click the "Download Papers" button.
+This feature attempts to find and download the papers from arXiv.
+The final output is a ZIP file containing the downloaded PDFs and an Excel report (`download_report.xlsx`) that lists all papers and marks their download status (✓ for success, ✗ for failure).

+## Contributing

+We welcome any contributions to improve this tool!
+Feel free to fork the repository, make your changes, and submit a pull request.

+If you encounter any bugs or have suggestions for new features, please don't hesitate to open an issue on our GitHub repository.
+Your feedback is highly valuable.

 ## 📂 Project Structure